utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/passing-data-between-blocks.md

     ![Select the gear icon](https://assets.postman.com/postman-docs/v10/flow-start-configure-1-v10.jpg)

 1. Select **Enter incoming data** and paste in the sample data below.
-Your new flow will use this data every time it executes.
+The flow will use this data every time it executes.

    ``` json
    {